FortunateOmonuwa/HNGXStage5/HNGxVideoStreaming/Documentation.md

 # Video Upload API Documentation

+## Base URL

+The base URL for all API endpoints is `http://fortunate3d-001-site1.atempurl.com/`.

 This documentation provides an overview of the Video Upload API endpoints and their functionality.

 ## Endpoints